 Starting in February 2016, Protiviti undertook a multidisciplinary, four-pronged approach to evaluate whether the organization’s IT capabilities were capable of executing their digital strategy.
 This assessment included the following elements:

 By April 2016, the evaluation was complete, and the results revealed that the company was significantly behind where it needed to be to meet its goals.
 The Protiviti team delivered a comprehensive, 18-month road map to close the gaps we had identified.

-The organisation has started its journey and is currently building these capabilities and programmes.
+The organization has started its journey and is currently building these capabilities and programs.
 They are focused on increasing the speed and quality with which they operate and implement.
-Although it’s too early to declare victory, the organisation has begun making significant changes to adopt an enterprise architecture as well as the critical digital mind-sets that will fuel its digitisation and modernization efforts.
+Although it’s too early to declare victory, the organization has begun making significant changes to adopt an enterprise architecture as well as the critical digital mind-sets that will fuel its digitization and modernization efforts.